achuchulev/secure-nomad-https/README.md

   - install certbot
   - automatically enable HTTPS on website with EFF's Certbot, deploying Let's Encrypt certificate
   - check for certificate expiration and automatically renew Let’s Encrypt certificate
+  - start nomad server and client in background

 - ssh to instance